singhkunal2050/singhkunal2050v2/src/blog/2021-08-08-css-units-in-a-nutshell-🐚.md

 Are you still writing your css units in pixels and percentages? if you are then I would recommend you check out this article where we will cover all  possible CSS units with example and its details of use cases.

+There are two types of length units: **absolute** and **relative**.
+1 to 6 in the list are absolute units while the remaining ones are relative to other elements in the DOM

 ## List of Units

 <div style="columns:70px">